Tabula scalata

 Tabula scalata are pictures with two images divided into strips on different sides of a corrugated carrier.
 Each image can be viewed correctly from a certain angle.
 Most tabula scalata have the images in vertical lines so the picture seems to change from one image to another while walking past it.
 The top image on versions with horizontal strips could be seen via a mirror placed above the picture.

 Some tabula scalata have the two pictures matched in shape and size, which practically creates a simple type of morphing effect when the viewing angle changes.

 A variation, known as "triscenorama" or "tabula stritta" has three images: two on each side of perpendicular slats in front of the third picture.

-The basic idea of tabula scalata and tabula stritta is somewhat similar to that of the ancient triangular periaktos theatre coulisse, and that of the modern day Trivision billboard and lenticular printing.
+The basic idea of tabula scalata and tabula stritta is somewhat similar to that of the ancient triangular periaktos theatre coulisse, of the modern day Trivision billboard, and of lenticular printing.

 Terminology

-The Latin term "Tabula scalata" was introduced in 1646 by Athanasius Kircher and can be roughly translated as "ladder picture".
+The Latin term tabula scalata was introduced in 1646 by Athanasius Kircher and can be roughly translated as "staircase-shaped picture".

 The terminology in the English language has been somewhat diffuse: many different words have been used for the same type of corrugated pictures.
 "Perspective picture" and "anamorphic picture" have been common but not very precise terms; these are also used for very different types of pictures.
 Furthermore, it has been suggested that "anamorphic" should be reserved for the flat type of pictures with a distorted perspective.
 "Turning pictures" is more precise but less common.
 The term "double portrait" is not uncommon, but does not cover any tabula scalata that depict different subjects.